Hedvig Elisabeth Charlotte of Holstein-Gottorp: Life as Queen

 She declined the offer to be regent, and the coup never took place.
 Statesman Carl Johan Adlercreutz stated that, if the King had died, the matter would have been different: "If King Charles XIII had died, before the peace with Denmark was made and Kristian August was still in Norway, Queen Charlotte, who eagerly supported the plans of the Gustavian Party, would have played a considerable part."

-She viewed Augustenburg as good-hearted but rough.
+She viewed Danish Prince Charles August of Augustenburg as good-hearted but rough.
 He claimed to be willing to adopt former Crown Prince Gustav as heir.
-Augustenburg, who was popular among the public, died in 1810.
+41-year-old Prince Charles August, who was popular among the public, died unmarried in 1810.
 The anti-Gustavians planted the rumour that he had been murdered by the Gustavian party.

 Pamphlets circulated in the capital claiming that the Crown Prince had been murdered by the Gustavians, and that the Queen deserved to be hanged.
 The Gustavian Count Axel von Fersen the Younger was lynched, suspected to be involved in the alleged murder.
 The mob then sought Fersen's sister, Countess Sophie Piper, who was the intimate friend of the Queen and was said to influence her.
 The mob was told that Piper was with the Queen at Haga Palace.

 The Queen and her ladies-in-waiting were left without guards at Haga, and there was a fear that she would be attacked.
 She was advised not to come into town, and boats were sent to evacuate them, if the lynch mob were to march to Haga.
 She decided to leave for town without an escort.
 Her lady-in-waiting Countess Wilhelmina Taube asked her not to, upon which she answered: "You are a coward, Mina!
 You are afraid; I will go alone!
 I do not fear death.
 I can defy it, and I will die as Marie Antoinette.
 Let us leave!"
 The women persuaded her to stay, and when she asked them to leave, they asked to remain.
 In the end, nothing happened.
 Despite opposition, she supported a clearing of Sophie Piper's name, which was most unpopular.